muhammedshamil123/Ory-Kratos-Authentication/README.md

 ## 🧩 Overview

-The service provides user registration, login, logout, and session management features.
+The service provides user registration, login, logout,github login, github repos and session management features.
 It leverages **Ory Kratos** as the identity management system while the **Go** backend interacts with Kratos APIs and serves custom business logic.
 The **React** frontend provides a user-friendly interface for authentication flows.

 ---